Cristiano Giuntoli: Juventus

 Juventus were expected to challenge the reigning champions Inter Milan for the Scudetto, and the club began well and looked promising with two 3–0 wins against Como and Hellas Verona.
 Juventus were also able to stand with and beat the likes of 2022–23 champions Manchester City and Leipzig in the 2024–25 UEFA Champions League, while forcing a 4–4 draw against Inter Milan in Serie A; however, the squad ultimately proved to be inconsistent, with difficulties in scoring goals and wins.
 As in 2023–24, Juventus were not far away from first place until March 2025, when two consecutive losses dropped the club to fifth place and prompted an uproar from club supporters including Massimo Giletti and Flavio Briatore asking the management to do something about it, and were briefly considered still a Scudetto contender alongside Napoli, Inter Milan, and Atalanta, having the lowest goals conceded.
 By December 2024, Juventus were sixth when the year prior they had fought for the lead.
 On 16 February, Juventus beat Inter Milan 1–0 and moved up to fourth, and before their two consecutive losses were only 6 points away from first place.

-Giuntoli managed to reduce the wage bill and rejuvenate the squad; however, his decisions were criticised for the squad's ultimately underwhelming performance in the 2024–25 season, where he was in a technical director role officially known as managing director of Football.
-Giuntoli's choice of Motta was criticized due to the squad's performance, and was compared to Luca Cordero di Montezemolo's choice of Luigi Maifredi, another head coach who was signed by Juventus after a successful season at Bologna, with critics calling it the worst season since 1990–91.
+Giuntoli managed to reduce the wage bill and rejuvenate the squad; however, his decisions were criticised for the squad's ultimately underwhelming performance in the 2024–25 season, where he was in a technical director role officially known as Managing Director of Football.
+Giuntoli's choice of Motta was criticised due to the squad's performance, and was compared to Luca Cordero di Montezemolo's choice of Luigi Maifredi, another head coach who was signed by Juventus after a successful season at Bologna, with critics calling it the worst season since 1990–91.
 The club's most expensive signings, such as Douglas Luiz (Brazil's gold medalist at the 2020 Summer Olympics), Teun Koopmeiners (winner of the 2023–24 UEFA Europa League), and Nicolás González (two-time finalist in the UEFA Conference League), failed to live up to expectations; among the notable exceptions were the signings of Di Gregorio and Khéphren Thuram.
 Juventus parted ways with several established players, such as Moise Kean, who went on to become the season's second-best goalscorer after his €13 million transfer to Fiorentina.